 The Mathematical Biology Program supports research in areas of applied and computational mathematics with relevance to the biological sciences.
-Successful proposals are mathematically innovative and address challenging problems of interest to members of the biological community.
+Successful proposals must demonstrate mathematical innovation, biological relevance and significance, and strong integration between mathematics and biology.

 The Mathematical Biology Program regularly seeks joint reviews of proposals with programs in the Directorates of Biological Sciences and Engineering.
-Investigators are encouraged to discuss their project with program officers in relevant areas to determine if it should be submitted to more than one program.
+Investigators are encouraged to discuss their project with program officers in relevant areas to determine if it should be considered by more than one program.

 Research in Undergraduate Institutions (RUI)

-The Mathematical Biology Program accepts RUI proposals only during the full proposal submission window.
-Investigators submitting an RUI proposal should read the RUI solicitation (link below), as the rules for proposal format deviate from the Grant Proposal Guide.
+Investigators submitting an RUI proposal should read the RUI solicitation (link below), as the rules for proposal format may deviate from the Proposal & Award Policies & Procedures Guide (PAPPG).

 To facilitate timely notification of the availability of support: